mducharme/date-formatter/README.md

 $formatter = $container['date/formatter'];
 ```

-To customize the options, the `date/custom-formats` and `date/default-format` container options can be extended:
+To customize the options, the `date/custom-formats` and `date/default-format` container options can be extended.